Cipscis/base-project/README.md

 These dependencies are used for deploying the project to GitHub Pages.

-* [checkout](https://github.com/marketplace/actions/checkout): Used to check out the repository to a workspace so it can be built
+* [checkout](https://github.com/marketplace/actions/checkout): Used to check out the repository to a workspace so it can be built.

 * [setup-node](https://github.com/marketplace/actions/setup-node-js-environment): Use to set up a Node.JS environment for the build and test scripts to run on during the deployment process.

+* [upload-pages-artifact](https://github.com/marketplace/actions/upload-github-pages-artifact): Used to upload an artifact to use for deploying to GitHub Pages.

-* [Deploy to GitHub Pages](https://github.com/marketplace/actions/deploy-to-github-pages): Used to deploy the project to GitHub pages once it has been built
+* [deploy-pages](https://github.com/marketplace/actions/deploy-github-pages-site): Used to deploy the artifact to GitHub Pages.